How to buy the best cooker hood

-Many of these are available for less than £100.
-But some are much better than others, and some hoods at this price are not powerful enough to do a decent job of extracting steam.
+Many of these are available for less than £100, but some are much better than others, and some hoods at this price are not powerful enough to do a decent job of extracting steam.

-Features to look for on cooker hoods at this price point include three power settings, an additional power boost and the option to set the hood to switch off automatically after a short period.
+Features to look for on cooker hoods in this price range include three power settings, an additional power boost, and the option to set the hood to switch off automatically after a short period.

 Find the best model for your budget using our independent and in-depth cooker hood reviews.

-In general, most cooker hoods have three speeds.
+- Power settings - In general, most cooker hoods have three speeds.
 If you regularly fry strong-smelling foods, such as fish, you might want to choose a hood with a short high-power burst option – these quickly clear a kitchen of smells and steam.

+- Lights - Cooker hood lights help you to see better as you cook.
+Most cooker hoods have two or more lights to illuminate your cooking.
+These days, most are LEDs and should last a long time.
 If you do need to change a light, it can be a struggle.
 The best hoods have quick-release light casings which are ideal for getting this job done easily.
-Poorer hoods have unfriendly metal edges which can be tricky to prise open.
+Lower-scoring hoods have unfriendly metal edges which can be tricky to prise open.

 Extraction or recirculation?

-Take a look through our top scoring cooker hoods in our cooker hoods Best Buys.
+Take a look through our top-scoring cooker hoods in our cooker hoods Best Buys.